-- a.
+- 1. You must obey the warrant.19 - 2.
+Contact your supervisor if you have not done so already. - a.
 Supervisor should contact legal counsel - b.
 Supervisor should inform the client so that he or she can contact personal legal counsel.
-This should be done after law enforcement leaves the premises or in a private location in order to maintain victim confidentiality. - 17.
+This should be done after law enforcement leaves the premises or in a private location in order to maintain victim confidentiality. - 3.
 Ask to see the officer's identification, the search warrant, and the affidavit accompanying the search warrant.
-Note the scope of the search identified in the warrant. - 18.
+Note the scope of the search identified in the warrant. - 4.
 Make sure the search conducted does not exceed the terms of the search as listed in the warrant.
-You do not need to grant requests that go beyond the scope of the search warrant. - 19.
+You do not need to grant requests that go beyond the scope of the search warrant. - 5.
 Take notes of the search so that if there is any impropriety it can be used later to challenge any documents or materials obtained improperly during the search.
-Be calm, however, and do not do anything that may be interpreted as obstruction. - 20.
+Be calm, however, and do not do anything that may be interpreted as obstruction. - 6.
 You are not required to provide the officer executing the warrant any information written or oral that is not specifically listed in the document.

-21. If you are handed an arrest warrant...
+If you are handed an arrest warrant...

-- 22. You must obey the warrant.24 - 23.
-Contact your supervisor if you have not done so already. - 24.
-Ask to see the police officer's identification, and the arrest warrant. - 25.
-Do not offer identifying information about anyone who has stayed at the shelter, or their current location. - 26.
-While responding to the arrest warrant and locating the client, call the client's counsel to inform them of the arrest. - 27.
-Ask police where they are taking the client, the name of the jail or detention center, and any other pertinent information so that it can be immediately relayed to the client's counsel. - 28.
+- 1. You must obey the warrant.20 - 2.
+Contact your supervisor if you have not done so already. - 3.
+Ask to see the police officer's identification, and the arrest warrant. - 4.
+Do not offer identifying information about anyone who has stayed at the shelter, or their current location. - 5.
+While responding to the arrest warrant and locating the client, call the client's counsel to inform them of the arrest. - 6.
+Ask police where they are taking the client, the name of the jail or detention center, and any other pertinent information so that it can be immediately relayed to the client's counsel. - 7.
 If possible, counsel for the service provider, counsel for the victim, and the law enforcement agency should work out the details related to the arrest warrant.
 Some programs will ask to arrange to meet the officer at another location the next day.
 This gives the client time to make arrangements for safety, for care of her children, and to talk to her attorney.